Gallery-of-Kaeon/Kaeon-FUSION/README.md

 Kaeon FUSION's standard interface provides the basic functionality expected of any Turing complete language like [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) or [JavaScript](https://en.wikipedia.org/wiki/JavaScript).
 However,
-there is also an interface available for Kaeon FUSION called the stack interface, which takes advantage of the modular nature of Kaeon FUSION's interpreter as well as its tree based syntax to cross compile Kaeon FUSION code to and from several mainstream programming and markup languages.
+there is also an interface available for Kaeon FUSION called the stack interface, which takes advantage of the dynamic nature of Kaeon FUSION's interpreter as well as its tree based syntax to cross compile Kaeon FUSION code to and from several mainstream programming and markup languages.

 We believe that these properties not only allow Kaeon FUSION to serve practically any existing software development need,